-Also, the Shipping Instruction must contain all documents to be submit
+Also, the Shipping Instruction must contain all documents to be submitted by the exporter to the importer:

-- Certificate of Analysis and Certificate of Origin, issued by a laboratory or an entity of the country of origin contained in the list available on ANVISA Website. - A commercial invoice containing following information: .complete name and address of exporter - .full name and address of the importer
+- Certificate of Analysis and Certificate of Origin, issued by a laboratory or an entity of the country of origin contained in the list available on ANVISA Website. - A commercial invoice containing following information: .complete name and address of exporter

+. full name and address of the importer